Skip to content

 Mamilla Mall offers upscale kosher dining with beautiful views toward the Old City — prices are higher, supervision varies by restaurant (several carry Mehadrin certification).
 It is a pleasant setting for a Shabbos night melaveh malka or a nicer weekday dinner.

-From Haneviim, the Old City Jewish Quarter is also reachable on foot — a 20-minute walk through the city center.
+From Haneviim, the Old City Jewish Quarter is also reachable on foot — about a 25-minute walk through the city center.
 The Jewish Quarter itself has kosher restaurants and cafes, some under Mehadrin or Badatz supervision, with the added backdrop of the Cardo and the Kotel nearby.

 Hours — Friday and Shabbos